-- Piazza keeps statistics by student for their viewing and contributions. - Please don't try to juice your grade by posting just for the sake of posting.
-If I see too many trivial posts, I may have to delete some of them. - I am strongly opposed to outside chat apps such as GroupMe.
-There is no legitimate reason to use these instead of Piazza.
-If you want to provide leadership, do it in Piazza where you get credit for it.
+- Piazza keeps statistics by student for their viewing and contributions. - I am strongly opposed to outside chat apps such as Discord because things can get really negative really fast.
+If you want to provide leadership, do it in Piazza where you will get recognition from Instructors for it.